Ciomas

 Ciomas is a town and an administrative district (kecamatan) in Bogor Regency, West Java, Indonesia.
-It is located east of the provincial border with Banten Province, about 21 kilometres southwest of the regency capital Cibinong, and 3 kilometres west of the city center of Bogor, to which it is largely suburban.
+It is located east of the provincial border with Banten Province, about 21 kilometres southwest of the regency capital Cibinong, and 3 kilometres west of the city center of Bogor, of which it is effectively an integral part even though outside the official city boundary.
 Ciomas District borders districts of Bogor City (Bogor Barat to the north and Bogor Selatan to the east) and other districts of Bogor Regency (Tamansari to the south and Dramaga to the west).
-It covers an area of 16.32 km^{2}, and had a population of 149,167 at the 2010 Census and 170,486 at the 2020 Census; the official estimate published by the regency-level BPS as at mid 2023 was 176,797.
+It covers an area of 16.07 km^{2}, and had a population of 149,167 at the 2010 Census and 170,486 at the 2020 Census; the official estimate as at mid 2024 was 166,220 (comprising 84,190 males and 82,030 females).

 The administrative centre is at Pagelaran, and the district is sub-divided into the urban community (kelurahan) of Padasuka and ten villages (desa), all sharing the postcode of 16610.

-The official estimate as published by the district-level BPS as at mid 2023 was 161,632, comprising 81,983 males and 79,649 females; as follows: